You’ll hear it tossed around here and on just about any other site: Build your passive income through real estate!

 3 Real Estate Strategies That Are Not Passive

-You should avoid these categories if you are looking to park some money into real estate and if you want to stay passive so you can focus on your other business, career, etc.
+You should avoid these categories if you are looking to park some money in real estate and if you want to stay passive so you can focus on your other business, career, etc.